johnblackwood1/Webzilla-browser/README.md

 # Some known issues.
 1. Web pages cant open new tabs. this is caused because i did not add the function of doing that yet.
 2. The browser cant remember things that ive done in a website.
 Same as number 1. never added that feature yet
+3. When you close a tab it might come back as the current tab.

+If you have any questions contact me at johnblackwood1@proton.me Thank you.